Table of Contents

 • For spreadsheet uploads only: Full FIPS (tract) to 11 digits (concatenation of State, County, Place, and Tract)

-We always return data for the most recent Census year.
-Currently, the most recent year is the 2023 Census year.
-Historic Census data back to 2000 is available through the API or by using the drop-down menu in the spreadsheet upload tool (example below).
+Geocodio returns data for the most recent Census year by default, but older Census vintages are available.
+Currently, the most recent year is the 2024 Census year.
+Historic Census data back to 2000 is available through the API or by using the drop-down menu in the spreadsheet geocoding tool (example below).

 Screenshot of "US Census Identifiers" field checked on upload tool with 2012 selected from drop-down